Semi-classical evaporative cooling: classical and quantum distributions: Evaporative cooling

 \section{Evaporative cooling}

-In ultracold matter, evaporative cooling \cite{Davis-prl75, Hess-1986} is one of the most used experimental techniques for achieving low temperatures below the recoil and sub-Doppler limit for dilute gases.
-This method reduces the depth of the external potential.
-As a result, atoms are selectively removed in the high-energy state of the thermal distribution.
-Through collisions among the remaining atoms, the system undergoes rethermalization.
-Due to its importance, theoretical studies of this procedure have been reported \cite{Henn-amjphys75, Davis-appphysb60}.
-In both references, evaporative cooling is modeled as a discrete process arising from truncating the energy distribution, which is assumed to follow the classical MB distribution.
+In the study of ultracold matter, evaporative cooling~\cite{Davis-prl75, Hess-1986} is among the most widely used experimental techniques for achieving temperatures below the recoil and sub-Doppler limits in dilute gases.
+This technique reduces the depth of the external potential, thereby selectively removing atoms in high-energy states of the thermal distribution.
+Collisions among the remaining atoms facilitate rethermalization of the system.
+Given its significance, several theoretical studies have examined this procedure~\cite{Henn-amjphys75, Davis-appphysb60}.

-In this work, we not only consider the MB distribution but also introduce the quantum distributions of FD and BE, allowing us to observe variations in thermodynamic behavior during evaporation, including thermodynamic equilibrium states.
-As discussed below and as expected, the behavior of the three distributions differs significantly at low temperatures.
-In the opposite case, the gases behave similarly at higher temperatures, as expected for classical systems in this regime.
-For bosons, the value of this critical temperature to reach quantum degeneracy depends on the external confined potential.
-For us, a special interest lies in the quadrupole potential, which exhibits distinct behavior across the three distributions considered in this work.

-We present the main results of our work on the theoretical model in the sections below.
+Evaporative cooling is modeled as a discrete process arising from truncation of the energy distribution, which is typically assumed to follow the Maxwell-Boltzmann (MB) distribution.
+The present study considers not only the MB distribution but also the quantum Fermi-Dirac (FD) and Bose-Einstein (BE) distributions, enabling analysis of variations in thermodynamic behavior during evaporation, including at equilibrium.
+As detailed below, the three distributions differ significantly at low temperatures.
+Conversely, at high temperatures, all three gases recover behavior consistent with that of a classical system.
+For bosonic systems, the critical temperature for achieving quantum degeneracy depends on the external confining potential.
+Particular attention is given to the quadrupole potential, which exhibits distinct behavior across the three distributions examined.
+The main results of the theoretical model are presented in the following sections.